Meggin/inclusive-web-project/journal/first-10-days.md

 Today I'm thinking about members of the web developer community who have been fighting the good fight for a long time now-- trying to build a more inclusive community.

 There has to be some way to provide them more support, recognition, and a platform to help them scale.
-For sure, this will be a key, strategic part of building an inclusive web-- getting others who are leaders in the community alreading doing this, to intersect and scale the good efforts.
+For sure, this will be a key, strategic part of building an inclusive web-- help leaders in the community who are actively building a more inclusive community to intersect and scale.

 ### Actions to follow up on